PTSD

 When does PTSD become problematic?

-It is normal to react strongly after a traumatic experience — your body and mind need time to process what happened.
-We speak of PTSD when symptoms persist for more than one month and begin to affect your daily life.
+It is normal to have strong reactions after a traumatic experience – your body and mind need time to process what has happened.
+However, you may have signs of PTSD if the symptoms persist for more than one month and begin to affect your daily life.

 Signs that you may have PTSD: